Recognize and Relieve Newborn Acid Reflux

 feeds and you'll have solved most discomfort before it even starts!

-- (Continue to) breastfeed: breastfeeding is perfectly adapted to your little one's needs.
+- (Continue to) breastfeed : breastfeeding is perfectly adapted to your little one's needs.
 It's lightly digested: exactly what you need to avoid the reflux issues.
 Try and find a position in which your baby is not lying entirely flat though.

-- Feed small
+Feed small

-portions frequently: your newborn will cope with
+: your newborn will cope with

 small portions much better than larger portions.
 So do stick to feeding

-small amounts every 2-3 hours rather than trying to stuff and hold out
+small amounts every 2-3 hours rather than trying to

 for longer.

-Tip: This small-portions tip is also an important safety recommendation that I give with regards to sleeping.
-The Complete Newborn Sleep Guide (e-book) details this and other safe sleeping advice for the first weeks. - Feed upright: whether breastfeeding or formula feeding, have your child upright as much as possible.
+Tip : This small-portions tip is also an important safety recommendation that I give with regards to sleeping.
+The Complete Newborn Sleep Guide (e-book) details this and other safe sleeping advice for the first weeks. - Feed upright : whether breastfeeding or formula feeding, have your child upright as much as possible.

-- Keep upright after a feed
+Keep upright after a feed

 for at least 20-30 minutes.
 Avoid